+Learning in the Sukkah
-(3) B'nei Mitzvah stage: Briyah and Emunah

-In the Briyah (Year 7 - Emunah (Year 8) classes leading up to B'nei Mitzvah, the children focus on the diversity of Jewish life and what it means to be Jewish in a non-Jewish world.
+Making a model of the Temple (3) B'Nei Mitzvah stage: Briyah and Emunah In the Briyah (Year 7 - Emunah (Year 8) classes leading up to B'Nei Mitzvah, the children focus on the diversity of Jewish life and what it means to be Jewish in a non-Jewish world.
 This course of study will ensure that every child is prepared to become a Jewish adult in the community.
-The curriculum is based on 6 strands:

-A major part of the B'nei Mitzvah preparation takes place at Cheder so children are expected to be regular attendees and, indeed, to continue to the end of the academic year regardless of the month in which their Bar / Bat Mitzvah ceremony takes place.
-They may then continue their involvement in Jewish education by taking the the new Post B'Nei Mitzvah course.

-During the course of the B'nei Mitzvah year, pupils prepare for and lead a Friday night and Saturday morning service as a group.
+The curriculum is based on 6 strands: A major part of the B'Nei Mitzvah preparation takes place at Cheder so children are expected to be regular attendees and, indeed, to continue to the end of the academic year regardless of the month in which their Bar / Bat Mitzvah ceremony takes place.
+They may then continue their involvement in Jewish education by taking the the new Post B'Nei Mitzvah course, Judaism and Ethics for Teens (JET).
+During the course of the B'Nei Mitzvah year, pupils prepare for and lead a Friday night and Saturday morning service as a group.
 They and their families also participate in a programme of meetings and meals with the Rabbi following Shabbat services.
-These pupils are expected to regularly attend Shabbat services, including but not limited to their peers' B'nei Mitzvah.

-(4) Post B'nei Mitzvah stage: Re'ut and Atid

-The Re'ut (year 9) and Atid (year 10) classes are the final years of Cheder, and also of our bespoke Judaism and Ethics for Teens Programme.

-The mission of this two-year course is to equip our teens with the Jewish knowledge and skills to:

-- fully participate competently in Jewish life, - make ethical choices, and - serve as effective assistants in the Wimbledon Synagogue Cheder.

-In the first year of the programme (Re'ut class), students studied Judaism and Jewish practice.
+These pupils are expected to regularly attend Shabbat services, including but not limited to their peers' B'Nei Mitzvah.
+(4) Post B'Nei Mitzvah stage: Re'ut and Atid The Re'ut (year 9) and Atid (year 10) classes are the final years of Cheder, and also of our bespoke Judaism and Ethics for Teens Programme (JET).
+The mission of this two-year course is to equip our teens with the Jewish knowledge and skills to: - fully participate competently in Jewish life, - make ethical choices, and - serve as effective assistants in the Wimbledon Synagogue Cheder.
+In the first year of the programme (Re'ut class), students study Judaism and Jewish practice.
 Atid is the ethics class, and we have spirited discussions grappling with Jewish perspectives on topics like body ethics, the environment, wealth, conflict, and crime and punishment.
 In our conversations we also explore different ways of engaging with Judaism, including text, practice, mussar (ethics and character), spirituality and mysticism (with an introduction to Kabbalah), tikkun olam (social justice), and the creative approaches of midrash.
 We participate in our community, learning how to create social justice programmes and completing a class project in support of the Synagogue Night Shelter.
 Students explore their own thinking, their family background, and the opinions of other Jews through Individual and group projects, building leadership and communication skills along the way.
 Finally, teacher training will prepare students to come back as assistants if they wish in the autumn.

-\ Students who complete all of the requirements of the course will be eligible to become assistants, and will also receive an official award certificate from Leo Baeck College, presented by Dr. Jo-Ann Meyers, Director of Jewish Education and our external examiner.
+Students who complete all of the requirements of the course will be eligible to become assistants, and will also receive an official award certificate from Leo Baeck College, presented by Dr. Jo-Ann Meyers, Director of Jewish Education and our external examiner.
 Who's Who at the Cheder

-Head Teacher: Bat-hen Shahar headteacher@wimshul.org
+Head Teacher: Julia Stolyer headteacher@wimshul.org

 Administrator: Diane Barnett cheder@wimshul.org

 What we teach at the Cheder

 Our curriculum includes: